AnvitaManne/MutliPillar_Fintech_Behaviour_Framework/README.md

 | Income | 0.302 | 0.278 |
 | Lifestyle | 0.710 | 0.697 |
 | Other | 0.415 | 0.448 |

+### Effect of Population Context Features

+The inclusion of population-level financial context features improved the Random Forest classification accuracy from **63.32%** to **66.63%**, with improved performance observed across expenditure categories.

 ---